 Nana is the anime that introduced me to the Shoujo genre.
 And I don’t regret it.

 It’s a Shoujo series with heart.
-Describing the lives of 20 year olds and the heart-break and romance that comes with it.
-In a way that’s realistic and stacked full of depth.
+Describing the lives of 20 year olds and the heart-break and

 It opened up a world of new anime to me.
 The kind of anime few people seem to recommend, or at least that was the case beforehand.